 As a footnote I read about a tree called the Dawn Redwood which was discovered in 1941 growing in China.
-It was known to tree experts from fossils that had been studied for quite a while but then they found a living one!
+It was known to tree experts from fossils that had been studied for a long time but then they found a living one!
+Imagine the joy.
 I read there was a Dawn Redwood growing in the Seattle Arboretum planted from seeds gathered in the 1940's and I wanted to see it.
 It's deciduous (loses its leaves every year) unlike the California Redwood which is evergreen and I thought perhaps the name "Dawn" referred to its color in the autumn.
 So I went to the Arboretum on a very sunny warm October afternoon and the visitor center pointed me in the direction of the "pines" section.
 I walked over there and couldn't find it anywhere and I checked almost every tree.
 A really, really old man was resting on a bench nearby.

 "Are you enjoying the trees?" he asked.

 "Oh yes, very much" I replied.
 I assumed I was just talking to a random old man but was about to realize that was very much not the case.

 "Do you happen to know where the Dawn Redwood is?"
 I asked.
 "I've looked everywhere for it".